Juan-Diego22/Juan-Diego22/README.md

 ### Junior Full-Stack Developer | React • Django • Python | Colombia 🇨🇴

 🔭 Currently building a **real-time language translator app** with React
-🌱 Learning advanced React, clean architecture, and best practices
+🌱 Learning  React, clean architecture, and best practices
 👨‍💻 All my projects are available on this profile